moechofe/lowresrmx/asset.dev/manual.md

 #### `IF/THEN/ELSE IF/ELSE/END IF`<br>`IF/THEN`

-    if expression then
+    IF expression THEN
         instruction...
-    [else if expression then
+    [ELSE IF expression THEN
         instruction...]
-    [else if...]
-    [else
+    [ELSE IF...]
+    [ELSE
         instruction]
-    end if
+    END IF

 Will execute the list of instruction... if the above `expression` is true.
-An [expression](#expression) is evaluated as `true` if the result of the expression is different from 0.
+An [expression](#expressions) is evaluated as `true` if the result of the expression is different from 0.

 It's possible to have multiple `ELSE IF` blocks but a maximum of one `ELSE` block is authorized.

 Real example of a game that asks the player to guess a number:

-    again: print "guess the number"
+    again: PRINT "guess the number"
-    answer=rnd(100)
+    answer=RND(100)
-    retry: input "1-100:";guess
+    retry: INPUT "1-100:";guess
-    if guess<1 or guess>100 then
+    IF guess<1 OR guess>100 THEN
-        print "a number between 1 and 100" goto retry
+        PRINT "a number between 1 and 100"
+        GOTO retry
-    else if guess=answer then
+    ELSE IF guess=answer then
-        print "you got it!"
+        PRINT "you got it!"
-        print
+        PRINT
-        goto again
+        GOTO again
-    else if guess<answer then
+    ELSE IF guess<answer THEN
-        print "too low"
+        PRINT "too low"
-        goto retry
+        GOTO retry
-    else
+    ELSE
-        print "too high"
+        PRINT "too high"
-        goto retry
+        GOTO retry
-    end if
+    END IF

 ---

-    if condition then instruction
+    IF condition THEN instruction

 This form only allow one `instruction`, but it's also shorter.

 Real example of the same game with less lines:

-    again: print "guess the number"
+    again: PRINT "guess the number"
-    answer=rnd(100)
+    answer=RND(100)
-    retry: input "1-100:";guess
+    retry: INPUT "1-100:";guess
-    if guess=answer then
+    IF guess=answer THEN
-        print "you got it!"
+        PRINT "you got it!"
-        print
+        PRINT
-        goto again
+        GOTO again
-    end if
+    END IF
-    if guess<1 or guess>100 then print "a number between 1 and 100"
+    IF guess<1 OR guess>100 THEN PRINT "a number between 1 and 100"
-    if guess<answer then print "too low"
+    IF guess<answer THEN PRINT "too low"
-    if guess>answer then print "too high"
+    IF guess>answer THEN PRINT "too high"
-    goto retry
+    GOTO retry

 #### `DO/LOOP/EXIT`

-    do
+    DO
         instruction...
-        [exit/goto]
-    loop
+        [EXIT/GOTO]
+    LOOP

 Continuously execute the list of instruction....

-Possible way to get out of the loop is using `EXIT` or [`GOTO`](#goto).
+Possible way to get out of the loop is using `EXIT` or `GOTO`.

 Real example of non stop moving square that bounce on the device screen:

-    x=shown.w\2
-    y=shown.h\2
+    x=SHOWN.W\2
+    y=SHOWN.H\2
     sx=1
     sy=1
-    do
+    DO
-        if x=0 or x=shown.w-8 then sx=-sx
+        IF x=0 OR x=shown.w-8 THEN sx=-sx
-        if y=0 or y=shown.h-8 then sy=-sy
+        IF y=0 OR y=shown.h-8 THEN sy=-sy
-        add x,sx
+        ADD x,sx
-        add y,sy
+        ADD y,sy
-        sprite 0,x,y,1
+        SPRITE 0,x,y,1
-        wait vbl
-        if tap then exit
-    loop
+        WAIT VBL
+        IF TAP THEN EXIT
+    LOOP
-    print "done"
+    PRINT "done"

     #2:main characters
     00000000000000000000000000000000